jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 # Normal Mapping

-In [the last lab on lighting](lighting-section) we saw that the diffuse and specular reflection models used the normal vector to determine the fragment colour.
+In [8.
+Lighting](lighting-section) we saw that the diffuse and specular reflection models used the light source position and surface normal vector to determine the colour of a fragment.
 The vertex shader was used to interpolate the normal vectors for each fragment based on the normal vectors at the vertices of a triangle.
 This works well for smooth objects, but for objects with a rough or patterned surface we don't get the benefits of highlights and shadow. **Normal mapping** is technique that uses a [texture map](textures-section) to define the normal vectors for each fragment so that when a lighting model is applied it gives the appearance of a non-flat surface.

 ```{figure} ../_images/09_normal_mapping.svg
 :width: 600